myriadata/MyriaWebsite/README.md

 ## Deploy
 Deployment is managed by CircleCI.
-You just have to merge branches to master branch to launch deployment on production ennvironment :)
+You just have to merge branches to master branch to launch deployment on production environment :)